rvt/Arilux_AL-LC0X/README.md

   OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Home Assistant Community Discussion Forum
-For further information and to join the discussion for this firmware [check out this thread] on the Home Assistant Community Discussion Forum.

 ## Contributors
 - [@mertenats]: Initial creator of the project, documention and code
 - [@KmanOz]: Codes for the RF remote (Arilux AL-LC09)